how-to-rank-in-ai/.github/profile/README.md

 # How to Rank in AI Answers (LLM SEO)

+In the past, getting found on Google meant trying to be the **#1 link** for a search term, like "plumber in Springfield."
+Now, things are changing.

+People are asking AI (like ChatGPT or Google's new search) questions, and the AI gives them **one complete answer**.
+Your new goal is to have **your business information** show up *inside* that answer, with a link back to your website.

-In the search era, you optimized pages for keywords.
-In the **answer era**, you optimize **entities and facts** so large language models can understand you, trust you, and **cite you**.
-This guide explains what changed, how to adapt, and the steps you can roll out this week.
+This guide explains what that means, how to adjust, and the simple steps you can take this week to make your business the one AI trusts.

 ![Hero: How to Rank in AI Answers](https://placehold.co/1400x700 "A clean, modern illustration of knowledge graphs and citations feeding an AI answer box")